 A quality sat nav can really help support your driving.
 Jump straight to our sat nav reviews.

 The owner of the car will be sent a Notice of Intended Prosecution (NIP), detailing the offence.
 Plus, a document called a Section 172 notice.

 Whether you agree with the NIP or not, within 28 days you must complete the Section 172 notice declaring who was driving the car at the time of the offence.

 If you were stopped by a police officer, they can give you a verbal warning of prosecution and a NIP is not required if the offence was part of a road traffic accident.

-If you receive a speeding ticket
+What happens if you receive a speeding ticket?

 Once the NIP is returned, you’ll receive a conditional offer of a Fixed Penalty Notice (FPN).
 You can either pay the fine and accept the penalty points, or contest the fine in court.

 To uphold the fine, a court only needs to prove you were speeding.
 Saying that you did not intend to speed, didn’t realise you were speeding or you only exceeded the limit briefly won’t hold water.

 If you have eight or more points on your licence, or you were driving way above the speed limit, the police may choose to prosecute you in court.